Temples of The Church of Jesus Christ of Latter-day Saints

 Orlando Florida Temple

-46th dedicated temple in operation
+46th dedicated temple in operation; closed for renovation; renovation getting underway

 Pago Pago American Samoa Temple